opnfv/dovetail/docs/testing/user/testspecification/vpn/index.rst

 Test Suite Structure
 ====================

-The test suite is structured in some way that I am unable to articulate at this time.
+The test suite is structured as three sequential tests with inherent dependencies between each test in the suite.
+The suite will evaluate the ability of the SUT to establish connectivity between Virtual Machines (nodes) using route targets, reconfigure the routing tables to disassociate the nodes, then reestablish connectivity by re-association.

 Test Descriptions
 =================